zachspiel/ChoreTrackerApp/README.md

 download from [here](https://developer.android.com/studio)

 ### Installing
-First open gitkraken and select the _clone repo_ option and using the url from the ChoreTrackerRepo input that into the box:
+First open Gitkraken and select the _clone repo_ option and using the url from the ChoreTrackerRepo input that into the box:
 Once the repo is successfully cloned then there should be a folder with all the files in the repo.
 The next step is to open Andriod Studio and from there select _File_ located in the upper area of the screen and then _Open_, this is where you select on the _ChoreTrackerApp_ and then _app_, select open and from there the project should be able to open with all of the programs already made.
 Under the _app_ folder, the _Java_ folder contains all the Java files that correlate to the XML files; under the _res > layout_ folder is where the XML files should be located.

 ## Running the tests

+Using the built-in emulator in Andriod Studio, testing the program on a virtual screen will help the development of the application itself.

 ## Built With